-All applicants must have two or more years professional, full-time work experience and have an earned undergraduate degree from an accredited institution.
-There are no prerequisite courses; however, online, not-for-credit classes in Financial Accounting, Economics and Statistical Concepts through Ivy Software are recommended for those without a strong background in these disciplines.
+There are no prerequisite courses; however students must have at least two years of professional experience before beginning the program.
+Online, not-for-credit classes in Financial Accounting, Economics, and Statistical Concepts through Ivy Software are recommended for those without a strong background in these disciplines.

 |Tuition and Fees